Why antivirus may not be enough

 1. Computers, be they PCs or Macs

 Antivirus software is still an important means of protection.
 Viruses and malware threats have evolved and increased in number.
-For example, ransomware infections have increased year-over-year since 2013, and reached an all-time high of 1,271 detections per day in 2016, according to Symantec’s Internet Security Threat Report.

 Make sure you have security software installed on all of your computers, and keep it updated, so you’ll have protection against the latest, known threats.
 One option you may want to consider is Norton Security, which provides real-time protection against existing and emerging malware, including ransomware and viruses.